-World music is coming to Bali!
-For four days, March 24-27, the IMEX – Indonesian Music Festival is kicking off at the Puri Lukisan Museum in Ubud.
-Stepping up on stage to dazzle and delight is a dynamic assortment of over 100 musicians and vocalists flying in from Aceh, Kalimantan, Flores, and from as far as Timor.
-These top Indonesian music groups, many of whom have performed at prestigious world music festivals, will showcase their talent, ranging from unique indigenous tribal music to jazz, plus an ensemble version of the Indonesian National Orchestra.
+World music comes to Bali every year.
+The IMEX, the Indonesian Music Festival Expo, is a 4-day festival of music, art, food and talks, hosted at the Puri Lukisan Museum in Ubud.
+Stepping up on stage to dazzle and delight comprises a dynamic assortment of over 100 musicians and vocalists flying in from Aceh, Kalimantan, Flores, Papua and Timor.
+These top Indonesian music groups, many of whom have performed at prestigious international world music festivals, showcase their talent, ranging from unique indigenous tribal music to jazz, and the festival always includes the Indonesian National Orchestra.

 Rafli of Kande

 Have you heard of Kande, one of the most popular world music groups in Indonesia?
 Kande is from Aceh and led by Rafli, a singer-songwriter with superb vocal quality.
-Rafli’s unique voice has hypnotized thousands of adoring fans and music audiences internationally.
-Want to get your Sufi vibe on?
-Be sure to catch Suarasama from Medan, North Sumatra.
+Rafli’s unique voice has hypnotised thousands of adoring fans and music audiences internationally.
+And if you want to get your Sufi vibe on, Suarasama from Medan, North Sumatra, delighted the crowds.
 How about jazz?
-Aksilarasi, a group from Lombok, blends a unique jazz sound with indigenous Sasak gamelan music.
+Aksilarasi, a group from Lombok, delivered a wonderful performance with a unique jazz sound with indigenous Sasak gamelan music.

 Franki Raden, IMEX Musical Director

-The musical arrangement by Pinkan Indonesia from North Sulawesi is another unique sound with a repertoire blending Minahasan songs with jazz, rock, and classical music.
-That’s quite an offering!
-Where will you ever get to hear this?
-Catch the Indigenous rhythms of Cilokaq, hailing from Nusa Tenggara Barat.
-They provide a mix of Kroncong style with influences of Chinese music fused with Arabic tones and traditional Lombok music.
+The musical arrangement by Pinkan Indonesia from North Sulawesi was another distinctive sound, blending Minahasan songs with jazz, rock, and classical music.
+That was quite an offering!
+Where do you ever get to hear this?
+Other acts included the indigenous rhythms of Cilokaq, hailing from Nusa Tenggara Barat.
+They provided a mix of Kroncong style with influences of Chinese music, fused with Arabic tones and traditional Lombok music.

-Orchestra goers will be delighted with the INO Ensemble, a version of the Indonesian National Orchestra, who have performed in various prestigious festivals across the globe.
-Their music combines regional music from all over Indonesia, composed by Festival Director Franki Raden and blended into a contemporary style.
+Orchestra goers will be delighted with the INO Ensemble, a version of the Indonesian National Orchestra, who have performed in various prestigious international festivals across the globe.
+Their music combines regional music from all over Indonesia, composed by Festival Director Franki Raden, and blended into a contemporary style.

-Get ready to take a mystical sound journey for four days.
-You can also catch some talks, panel discussions, film screenings, and workshops.
-The crossroads of Indonesian culture will come together in Ubud, and a paradise of world music awaits you.
-Plus, when you get hungry, find your way to the food bazaar.
+Get ready for next year’s IMEX.
+Lectures and talks are also on offer, along with panel discussions, film screenings, and workshops.
+The crossroads of Indonesian culture comes together every year in Ubud, and a paradise of world music awaits you.

 facebook.com/indonesianmusicexpo